It can be difficult to qualify for traditional financing options when you’ve just started a business.

-Who it’s best for: Great for anyone looking for a first-time business loan and startups that are less than two years old.
+Who it’s best for: Great for anyone looking for their first start-up business loan and businesses that are less than two years old.

 4. Equipment financing

 Equipment financing covers the costs of equipment and machinery.
-It’s similar to traditional loans in that you will have monthly repayment terms over a set period; however, you can only use the loan to purchase equipment or machinery.
+You’ll have monthly repayment terms over a set period just as you would with a more general loan.
+The major caveat is this start-up loan can only be used to purchase equipment or machinery.